 - Drive employee engagement through quizzes and contests

-8. Digitalize you HR
+7. Digitalize Your HR

 When it comes to HR, WhatsApp can do quite a lot to speed things along.
 It can become the go-to HR FAQ bot or as well as a channel that streamlines paperwork.

-For example, if everyone in the company needs to update a form for HR, the chatbot can deliver a copy of that form, and remind the people who don’t respond to get that form signed and handed in on time.
-Alternatively, employees can use the bot check on their available vacation days, upcoming holidays and so forth.
+For example, if everyone in the company needs to update a form for HR, the chatbot can deliver a copy of that form, and remind the people who don't respond to get that form signed and handed in on time.
+Alternatively, employees can use the bot to check on their available vacation days, upcoming holidays, and so forth.

-If the smooth running of your business relies on efficient scheduling, ever-changing shift plans for employees in different locations, WhatsApp is just the right way to keep everybody organized and up-to-date.
+If the smooth running of your business relies on efficient scheduling, ever-changing shift plans for frontline employees in different locations, WhatsApp is just the right way to keep everybody organized and up-to-date.

 Do you need to organize or put together a team of employees to help you run an event or need volunteers for the newest project or even an emergency?